FAST-HEP/scikit-validate/README.rst

 Overview
 --------
 scikit-validate is a validation package for science output developed within `F.A.S.T.`_.
-This package provides commands for monitoring and comparing analysis outputs, computing resource usage (e.g. CPU time/RAM) as well as commands for summarising findings.
+This package provides commands for monitoring and comparing analysis outputs, \
+computing resource usage (e.g. CPU time/RAM) as well as commands for summarising findings.

+It is meant to provide analysis groups or small experiments with some of the fundamental features needed to\
+validate (i.e. compare to a reference) the outcomes of their code and to provide easy access to the results.

 Features
 --------